 The Guardian's Audio Long Reads

 If you've ever read The Guardian's Long Read articles, you know you need to set aside a lot of time to sit down with them to really be able to digest them.
-Luckily, The Guardian now records some of them, too, so you can listen to them on your commute and explore even more in-depth stories.
+Luckily, The Guardian records some of them, too, so you can listen to them on the go and explore even more in-depth stories.

 Stories covered by The Guardian’s Long Reads range in topics from the history of Indian restaurants in the UK to political themes from around the world.
-You can get some extremely diverse topics by subscribing to Guardian Long Reads, and we'd advise checking it out to see if anything piques your interest.
+You can get some extremely diverse topics by subscribing and we'd advise checking it out to see if anything piques your interest.